522 Postmarket Surveillance Studies Program

 - It is intended to be a life-sustaining or life-supporting device used outside a device user facility.

-The FDA has established an automated tracking system that efficiently identifies the reporting status of active 522 postmarket surveillance studies based on study timelines incorporated in study protocols and agreed upon by the FDA and applicants.
+The FDA has established an automated tracking system that efficiently identifies the reporting status of active 522 postmarket surveillance studies based on study timelines incorporated in postmarket surveillance plans and agreed upon by the FDA and manufacturers.
 This system represents the FDA's effort to ensure that all 522 postmarket surveillance commitments are fulfilled in a timely manner.

 Note: A device may have more than one requirement imposed by the 522 order.